1. Blog

 4. Contact a tour operator

-Reserve a package deal that includes travel, lodging and a guaranteed race entry.
+Reserve a package deal that includes travel, lodging, and a guaranteed race entry.
 With a tour operator you avoid the lottery, plus you’ll know within days or weeks whether you’ve secured a spot.
-And if you do happen to win the official race lottery, any reputable tour operator will credit you the price of their guaranteed entry.
-Yes you’ll pay a bit of a premium for the convenience (this is their business, after all), but for those seeking a hassle-free way to control their own destiny — especially those who want to run with friends or family — this option may be the best bet.
-Marathon Tours & Travel works closely with the WMM team, and having traveled abroad with them four times we can vouch for their professionalism.
+And if you do happen to gain entry via the official race lottery, any reputable tour operator will credit you the price of their guaranteed entry.
+Yes, you’ll pay a bit of a premium for the convenience, but for those seeking a hassle-free way to control their own destiny—especially those who want to run with friends or family—this option may be the best bet.

 Presenting the Abbott World Marathon Majors